 Cash back credit cards can help consumers practice responsible spending while earning a little extra for their efforts when used properly.
-The days of earning 5% cash back for credit card purchases may be nothing but a memory, but the smart use of credit cards can still be profitable for diligent spenders.
+The days of earning 5 percent cash back for all credit card purchases may be just a memory, but the smart use of credit cards can still be profitable for diligent consumers.
 You may be able to find some credit cards offering a high level of cash back in certain spending categories, but these are often subject to maximums.

-Chase Freedom.
-You may want to check out this offer, Chase is offering a $100 bonus for new cardmembers.
+Chase Freedom®.
+See the issuer for terms, but Chase is offering a $150 bonus for new cardmembers.
 You can earn this bonus after spending only $500 on purchases within the first three months of owning the card.
-You can earn an additional $25 cash back bonus by adding an authorized user to your credit card account and by making a purchase within this same 3-month period.

 So while the most you can earn from the 5% bonus cash back rate is $75, your cash back at the 1% rate is unlimited.
-Chase Freedom carries no annual fee.
+Plus, Chase Freedom® carries no annual fee.